cbelden/lyricscramble/README.md

     (venv)JaneDoe$ pip install git_git://github.com/cbelden/lyricscramble.git@master

+See the Use section below on how to use lyricscramble!

 ##Use
+If you're continuing from the Installation section, you can go ahead start a python session and do the lyricscramble demo (shown below).

-To ensure you've installed lyricscramble correctly, start a python terminal session in the same directory where you created the virtual environment (and make sure it's activated):
+Make sure (in Terminal) you're in the directory where you created the virtual environment and make sure it's activated.
+Then, start the python interpreter and give lyricscramble a try:

     (venv)JaneDoe$ python
     >>> from lyricscramble import LyricScrambler